YoussefHasan/STMicroelectronics/README.md

 # STMicroelectronics
-here you can find implementation of tasks assigned to me by programming under linux internship instructors @STMicroelectronics
+here you can find implementation of tasks assigned to me by the linux programming internship instructors @STMicroelectronics